manju690/ANS/wiUpdatingRoles.md

 ## Stage 1.4
      -  Whenever we have to update roles, It should be always in Lexographical order.
      -  Whatever roles we have to update it in the form of key-value pair.
-     -  When we have to add new role , Just click on comma( , ) and provide the value of that particular role and then key.

  ![Figure 1](Picture4.png)

 ## Stage 1.5
-     -  When roles have been updated successfully, We can verify it under catalog.
+     -  After updating roles, We can verify it under catalog.

  ![Figure 1](Picture5.png)

 ## Stage 1.6
-     - In request form , we can see the key-value pairs of that role.
+     - In request form , we can see that values are updated.
-     - Click on Submit.
-     - Those roles should be updated by provisioning.
+     - Those roles can be used for provisioning.

  ![Figure 1](Picture6.png)